 The Sounds Like Love soundtrack includes music by The Strokes, Regina Spektor and Icona Pop.
-This info article contains spoilers for Juana Macías’ 2021 Netflix movie.
+This info article contains spoilers and song details for Juana Macías’ 2021 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Sounds Like Love stars María Valverde as Maca, a 29-year-old Madrileña who reunites with her ex-boyfriend, Leo (Álex González).
 Elisabet Casanovas and Susana Abaitua co-headline as Maca’s best friends, Jimena and Adriana, respectively.
 The storyline follows the female protagonists as they learn how to move from the past in order to achieve their personal and professional goals.
 Music supervisor Juan Ibáñez (Crazy About Her) uses a classic number by The Strokes as a recurring musical motif, and also loads up the Netflix film with nearly 30 mainstream tracks.
 Here’s every featured song in Sounds Like Love, an adaption of Elisabet Benavent’s novel series.

 Read More at VV — Soundtracks of Cinema: ‘The Man from Toronto’

 Sounds Like Love Soundtrack: Every Song in the 2021 Netflix Movie

 - “I’ve Got the Music in Me” by Kiki Dee Band (00:00:00): The Sounds Like Love soundtrack song plays over the opening credits.
 Maca introduces herself to the audience.
 She states that she’s becoming “a bad bitch” and walks down the street with her friends.